howtographql/howtographql/content/backend/graphql-scala/3-handling_arguments.md

 ---
 title: Handling Arguments
-pageTitle: "Handling arguments which are provided in query"
+pageTitle: "A query arguments"
-description: "In this chapter, at first you will learn how to use arguments."
+description: "In this chapter you will learn how to use arguments and how to handle them and pass to the business logic."
 question: "Does GraphQL needs HTTP Server?"
 answers: ["Yes.
 It needs HTTP server.", "Yes, it needs HTTP server but some of features can be used without that", "No, but it strictly recommended to use.
 Without HTTP layer, GraphQL is losing some of its features.","No, GraphQL is specification is far away from tranportation protocol.
 You can use HTTP, Websockets, sockets or even use it internally in you application." ]
 correctAnswer: 3